 The rest of the paper is organized as follows.
 In Section 2 we provide a detailed account of the sources and construction of our datasets.
 In Section 3 we present a comprehensive analysis of the role of techies, highlighting their technical expertise and their crucial role in adopting, mediating, and diffusing technology at the firm level.
 Section 4 outlines the theoretical basis for the inclusion of techies in our productivity model and how they can impact productivity.
-In Section 5 we describe our methodology, comparing the relative advantages of the GLZ and GNR estimators.
-There we also provide a comprehensive discussion of the econometric challenges and the steps taken to address them.
+In Section 5 we describe our methodology, where we provide a comprehensive discussion of the econometric challenges and the steps taken to address them.
 In Section 6 we present the main results of our analysis and perform various sensitivity checks to test the robustness of our findings.
 We conclude in Section 7 with a summary of our key results and a discussion of their implications for policymakers.